BenMacLean/hipsum/README.md

 ## Install

 You can install it from the package manager.
-Just search for "lipsum".
+Just search for "hipsum".

 Or you can install it using APM.

 ```
-apm install lipsum
+apm install hipsum
 ```

 ## How to use

-To use this, load the command panel, type "Lipsum" and choose the relevant option.
-Alternatively you can right click and choose "Lipsum", or choose "Lipsum" from the Packages menu.
+To use this, load the command panel, type "hipsum" and choose the relevant option.
+Alternatively you can right click and choose "hipsum", or choose "hipsum" from the Packages menu.

 ## Config options